Aqua Teen Hunger Force: Revival

 During an interview about the series' cancellation, Maiellaro said there are no plans to revive Aqua Teen Hunger Force, but that it could return someday.
 In 2017, Adult Swim was asked why they don't make more episodes, to which they responded "we might" via a bump.

 In April 2022, Adult Swim began uploading Aqua Teen Hunger Force shorts under the name Aquadonk Side Pieces to their YouTube channel.
 These shorts are often less than four minutes and center around the villains in the show, with all original voice actors reprising their roles.
 In December 2022, Maiellaro announced in an interview that he and Dave Willis were working on five new Aqua Teen scripts.
 A month later, Adult Swim officially announced the five episodes as the show's twelfth season.

-The first 11 seasons were created using Adobe Photoshop images, animated using Adobe After Effects, and edited using Apple's Final Cut Pro.
-Beginning with season 12, the series is animated by Floyd County Productions.

 In a May 2024 tweet, Matt Maiellaro indicated that future seasons were unlikely for the time being, describing the show as "cancelled."